OpenDocument standardization: OpenDocument 1.2

 OpenDocument v1.2 was approved as an OASIS Committee Specification on 17 March 2011 and as an OASIS Standard on 29 September 2011.
 It includes additional accessibility features, RDF-based metadata, a spreadsheet formula specification based on OpenFormula, support for digital signatures, and some features suggested by the public.
 OpenDocument 1.2 consists of three parts: Part 1: OpenDocument Schema, Part 2: Recalculated Formula (OpenFormula) Format and Part 3: Packages.

 In October 2013, after a one-month review period for OASIS members, the OASIS Open Document Format for Office Applications (OpenDocument) Technical Committee requested that OASIS submit ODF 1.2 to the ISO/IEC Joint Technical Committee 1 (JTC1) for approval as a proposed International Standard under JTC1's "Publicly Available Specification" (PAS) transposition procedure.
 This submission happened in late March 2014.
 The Draft International Standard (DIS) received unanimous approval by the ISO national bodies in September 2014, as well as a number of comments that needed to be resolved.
 It was published as an ISO/IEC international standard on 17 June 2015.

 OpenDocument 1.3

 OpenDocument 1.3 was approved as an OASIS standard on 2021-04-27.
 The most important new features of ODF 1.3 are digital signatures for documents and OpenPGP-based encryption of XML documents, with improvements in areas such as change tracking and document security, additional details in the description of elements in first pages, text, numbers and charts, and other timely improvements.

 OpenDocument 1.3 is being developed as an ISO standard: as of March 2024 it was at Draft International Standard stage pending national comments and preparation of the Final Draft International Standard.

 OpenDocument 1.4

-OpenDocument 1.4 is currently under development at OASIS Open.
-The current working drafts can be found on GitHub.
-The drafts as of March 2024 (WD 02) are:
+OpenDocument 1.4 was approved as an OASIS Open standard on 2025-12-03..
+The specification can be found on the Oasis Open site.

 Open Document Format for Office Applications (OpenDocument) Version 1.4.